 OHSU’s President, Joseph Robertson, M.D., and Daniel Dorsa, Ph.D., Vice President for Research, serve in an oversight capacity.
 All ONPRC faculty members—termed Core Scientists--have academic faculty appointments in appropriate departments at OHSU and are subject to the same promotion guidelines for their academic rank.
 The merger has played an important role in the increased number of graduate students at the Center, as Core Scientists have joined several training grants as mentors.
 Several of our new recruits have shared positions with Departments or Centers at OHSU.
 This type of co-recruitment and shared support serves to underscore the intent of enhancing ties between the OHSU basic science and clinical departments and the ONPRC, particularly in areas where research is more translational in nature.

 The members of the Pathobiology & Immunology Division at ONPRC are all members of the Vaccine and Gene Therapy Institute (VGTI).
-The VGTI is an independent research institute at OHSU directed by Dr. Jay Nelson, and Dr. Louis Picker, Head of the Pathobiology & Immunology Division at ONPRC, is the Associate Director.
+The VGTI is an independent research institute at OHSU directed by Dr. Jay Nelson, and Dr. Louis Picker is the Associate Director.
 The VGTI research building is on the West campus, co-located with the ONPRC and highly integrated into the ONPRC in terms of research facilities, scientific activities, cores, and research interests.
 Another independent institute on the OHSU West Campus, the Neurological Sciences Institute, closed in June 2008, and its Scientists are now members of other departments at OHSU.

 History at a Glance